magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 ## Curtain

 She woke with her pillow damp, her chest tight.
 Outside, the house was quiet, the same house she had grown up in.
-She wiped her eyes and told herself she would study harder in the morning.
-She would be sensible.
+She wiped her eyes and told herself she would be sensible.
 She would be—what everyone already believed her to be.

 She would be a good daughter.